VicktorKrum/Python-2.0/README.md

 continue is used to skip the rest of the current iteration of a loop and move to the next iteration."
 Also, global keyword and generators are used at places which I enjoyed doing!

+{02-10-2024}
+This is the last file for python basic exercises part - 1.

+I found it interesting while trying to code gcd with my own logic.
+It was so much fun!